sihlebomela/alx-zero_day/README.md

 My first readme
-I mad this change on github.com
+I made this change on github.com